-Here is our brief glossary for programmatic advertising, explained.
+Here is our brief glossary for programmatic advertising, explained:

-#1 Ad Exchange
+1. Ad Exchange

+An ad exchange is a digital marketplace where publishers and brands can buy and sell ad inventory.
 Mostly used for video, display, and mobile placements, ad exchanges hold real-time auctions, collecting bids from brands that want a specified ad placement.

-#2 Ad Inventory
+2. Ad Inventory

 Ad inventory is the same, simply less tangible than what most of us think of when considering inventory.

-#3 Ad Server
+4. Ad Server

-#4 Ad Space
+5. Ad Space

 On a web page, ad space can typically be found in the header/footer areas, in the sidebar, within the content itself, and so on.

-Publishers often host many webpages, thus allowing them to offer a great deal of ad space.
+Publishers often host many web pages, thus allowing them to offer a great deal of ad space.
 All of that ad space combined is what makes up their ad inventory.

 Selling an ad to a brand may just be part of their larger digital campaign — and they need a way to determine the touchpoints of the campaign and the impact that each touchpoint has.
 This is typically achieved with tags embedded in the display ad.

-#6 Audience Extension
+7. Audience Extension

 Audience extension and its cousin retargeting are what allow brands to offer highly targeted, personalized ads to their audience not only based on demographics but also browsing behavior.

-#7 A/B Testing
+8. A/B Testing

 Also referred to as a “wrapper,” a header bidding container is a technology used to make communication with header bidding partners easier and make the header bidding process less disruptive for websites.